IIT-PAVIS/smart_tag_authentication/README.md

 PAY ATTENTION THAT CURRENTLY THE SPLITS ARE HARD-CODED IN create_dataset.py !!!!

 ## Model Training
-Currently there are 2 models implementation, contained in the `classifier` and in the `classifier_ord_regr` folders.
+The model implementation is in the `classifier_ord_regr` folder.

-The models have been implemented in the LightningClassifier contained in `model.py`, while the dataloaders have been implemented in `data_module.py`.
+The modes have been implemented in `model.py`, while the dataloaders have been implemented in `data_module.py`.

 ## Classifier Ordinal Regression
 ### Create Data Split